 - B. Hall of Fame-highest honor bestowed by Mississippi Delta Community College.
 The Standing College Committee on Honors and Awards is responsible for the selection of candidates based on recommendations from the faculty.
 It is bestowed upon an undesignated number who meets the following criteria: - 1.
 Be a sophomore - 2.
 Have a scholastic average of 3.5 or better through the first term of the sophomore year - 3.
 Have been in school for an equivalent of three consecutive semesters - 4.
 Have rendered service and contributions to the school program - 5.
 Possess qualities of leadership, loyalty, character, overall excellent school citizenship, and potential community leadership - 6.
-Be presently enrolled in school - C. Departmental Awards highest honor bestowed on a student by a department.
+Be presently enrolled in school - C. Departmental Awards -highest honor bestowed on a student by a department.
 In order for a student to be eligible for a departmental award, he/she must meet the following criteria: - 1.
-Be currently enrolled at MDCC - 2.
+Be currently enrolled at MDCC and a full-time student - 2.
 Be a sophomore (unless enrolled in a one-year program) - 3.
 Possess good traits of citizenship - 4.
 Show potential of success in the future in the departmental area of study - 5.
-Be selected by the faculty members of that department under the direction of the department/division chair - 6.
+Be selected by the faculty members of that department under the direction of the department chair - 6.
 Have taken at least twelve semester hours or equivalent in the department (including three semester hours of courses in which currently enrolled) - 7.
 Each department may award one departmental award.
 Should a student receive a Departmental Award, he/she will not be eligible for an Achievement Award from the same department - D. Achievement Awards awarded to students by departments for achievement in a particular discipline.
 An Achievement Award may be given to students meeting the following criteria: - 1.
 Must be enrolled as a full-time freshman or sophomore - 2.
 Must have completed six hours in the department (which may include hours of current enrollment) - a.
 If more than one instructor teaches the course one award per instructor, per 6 hour course (or two related 3 hour courses) may be given - b.
-Departments may have additional requirements - E. HEADWAE-sponsored by the Mississippi Association of Colleges and the Mississippi Legislature.
-The HEADWAE student is selected by the Standing College Committee on Honors and Awards from faculty recommendations.
-The student is recognized at a luncheon by MDCC Administration and is the guest of legislators while the legislature is in session.
-The students must: - 1.
-Be a sophomore - 2.
-Have a scholastic average of 3.5 or better at the end of the preceding (freshman) year - 3.
-Be enrolled full-time and have been in school at MDCC for two (2) consecutive semesters
+Departments may have additional requirements - c.
+Departments may give one Achievement Award to a part-time student - E. Honors College -MDCC Honors College provides academically gifted students an educational experience beyond the standard curriculum in an environment that promotes discovery and creativity.